Jake Blum: Career

 Blum is a public relations & business consultant, and registered lobbyist.
 Blum formerly served as a campaign strategist for Senator Kevin Cramer and was a previous employee of the Congressional Leadership Fund aside from his position in the legislature.

 Blum also was previously employed as a staffer on the Donald Trump 2020 presidential campaign, and formerly served as State Director of Students for Trump during his time as a student at the University of North Dakota.
 Blum was previously the youngest elected official in the state of North Dakota.

 In March 2018, Blum was formally invited by President Donald Trump to a White House Summit for millennial and Generation Z political leaders and social media personalities, discussing their efforts to highlight the White House's policy proposals.

 In October 2019, Blum announced his resignation from the House and that he would be relocating to Minnesota.
+Following his resignation from the legislature, Blum joined Synergetic Endeavors, a St. Paul-based public affairs and consulting firm, as a communications and business development strategist.

-In February 2023, Blum was named National Political Director and Public Relations Manager for Primacy Strategy Group, a government relations and public affairs firm based in St. Paul, Minnesota.
+In February 2023, Blum was named National Political Director and Public Relations Manager for Primacy Strategy Group (PSG), a government relations and public affairs firm based in St. Paul, Minnesota.
+In this role, he has directed government relations and advocacy engagements across Minnesota, North Dakota, South Dakota, Montana, Wisconsin, and Michigan, and has overseen the formation and administration of several political action committees on behalf of the firm and its clients.